kosch104/cities2-extended-tooltip/README.md

 If you want anything added to the tooltip, please let me know and open an issue.

 ## Updates
+- v1.0.1
+	- Fix padding of tooltip group for higher resolutions by changing the layout a bit
 - v1.0.0
 	- New Feature: Added an extended layout to improve tooltips readability
 	- New Feature: Added company/industry storage info